The Best Welcome Sign from Every State

 By Emma Taubenfeld

-Each state sign is unique, with some more creative than others.
+Each state welcome sign is unique, and some are more creative than others.
 Be sure to check them out on your next road trip!

 Welcome to Sweet Home Alabama Road Sign in Alabama USA